The Best Morning Routine for Mental Clarity.

 Strive to sleep and rise at the same time each day, even on weekends to establish a rhythm.

-Limit screen time (phones, computers, televisions) at least an hour or so before retiring; blue light interferes with melatonin, the sleep regulator hormone.
+Limit screen time, phones, computers, and televisions at least an hour or so before retiring.
+Blue light interferes with melatonin, the sleep regulator hormone.

 Begin your day exposing yourself to sunshine by opening windows or going out.
-Natural sunlight informs your body that it is time to awake and be alert.
+Natural sunlight informs your body that it is time to wake and be alert.

 Use an alarm clock that simulates a sunrise if you wake up early before sunrise it's easier on your body than a jarring shock.